DAVE3625/DAVE3625-24H/Lab1/README.md

 <!-- ABOUT THE LAB -->
 ## About The Lab
-Most of the time spent working on AI, is actually time spent preparing data.
-You need to figure out what datapoints to use, and if you can combine datapoints to get a better model.
+Most of the time spent working on AI is time spent preparing data.
+You need to figure out what data points to use, and if you can combine data points to get a better model.

-During this weeks first lab we will do a deep dive into Pandas DataFrames and look at visualization libraries like Matplotlib, Seaborn and plotly.
+During this week's first lab, we will do a deep dive into [Pandas][Pandas] DataFrames and look at visualization libraries like Matplotlib, Seaborn, and plotly.

 The second lab this week will involve going through the student dataset in the file stud.csv.